Sakthivenu/Sakthi/README.md

-Day 4
+Day 5
-use figma to design a logo
+Using glassmorphism to edit blur the image